AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 4. Ensure that the selected data view for the panel is the same data view that was enabled for use with the AI Assistant for Alpha testing.

-   If you are unsure, contact the Alpha slack channel.
+   If you are unsure, contact the Alpha Slack channel.

 5. Select the AI Assistant chat icon at the top-right area of the page.